 Please "like" and "share" this page and the individual pages you visit here.

-Charles Taze Russell, International Bible Students, and Jehovah's Christian Witnesses
+Charles Taze Russell, International Bible Students, and J's Christian Witnesses

 Charles Taze Russell (February 16, 1852 - October 31, 1916) was a deeply religious man from his earliest years.
 As a child he attended services at the local Presbyterian Church.
 At thirteen he joined a Congregational Church.
 By age sixteen he was a committed and dissatisfied religious seeker.
 He could not accept what he was being taught from the Christian pulpits.
 By his mid-teens he was studying Confucianism, Buddhism, Taoism, and Hinduism, but his cursory studies convinced him that these too were unsatisfactory.

 At eighteen years of age Russell attended an Adventist meeting held by Jonas Wendell (1815 - 1873) and enthusiastically embraced the 1874 date for the "rapture of the Church."
 Russell's faith in Christianity had been restored.
 He delved deeply into the teachings of William Miller and his associates and like so many he was excited about the promised soon advent.
 In 1876 Russell read the influential Adventist writer and publisher Nelson H. Barbour's (1824-1908) Herald of the Morning and believed he had finally found true Christianity.
 His restored faith convinced him that in 1878 Jesus would return and rapture his true Church away from the earth, and conduct a thousand year global devastation in preparation for the coming Messianic kingdom (the Adventist doctrine on the thousand years following Armageddon is different from most Christian interpretations and less makes less sense in my opinion).
 Like so many others, Russell sold all of his belongings and donated the money to Barbour to help spread the word.
 He was now a committed Adventist.